OisinCruise/questsdg-sie/README.md

 - **Meta Quest SDK Integration**: Leveraging Godot's OpenXR implementation for Quest deployment

 ### Interaction Systems
-- **Hand Tracking**: Using Quest SDGs logic for hand tracking for natural interactions, as well as pinch and grasp gestures
+- **Hand Tracking**: Utilise Quest:SDGs logic for hand tracking for natural interactions, as well as pinch and grasp gestures
 - **XR Toolkit**: For controller-based interactions as fallback if simpler solution is preferred.
 - **Spatial Audio**: 3D positional audio for immersive feedback